OOPSpam/blog/_posts/2024-12-11-protecting-forms-with-rate-limiting-in-wordpress-using-oopspam.md

 Rate limiting isn’t just about combating spam; it’s also about creating a better overall experience for users.
 Consider these scenarios:

-1. **Contact Forms:** A spam bot attempts to submit 50 fake inquiries per minute.
+1. **Contact Forms:** A spam bot attempts to submit 50 fake inquiries per hour.
 Without rate limiting, your inbox is flooded, and real messages get buried.
 2. **Survey Forms:** A user accidentally clicks “Submit” multiple times, resulting in duplicate entries.
 Rate limiting prevents duplicates, keeping your data clean.
 3. **Login or Registration Forms:** Hackers use brute force attacks to guess user credentials by submitting forms repeatedly.
 Rate limiting blocks these excessive attempts, adding an extra layer of security.